-Evidence of Insurability (EOI) is the process of discovering healthcare information for employees and dependent verification in order to determine their qualifications for certain life and health insurance coverage.
+Evidence of Insurability (EOI) is a key part of the employee benefits communication process.
+It’s the process of discovering healthcare information for employees and dependent verification in order to determine their qualifications for certain life and health insurance coverage.
 It is an application that will be submitted to the insurance provider for approval before any coverage can begin.

 This medical history documentation will be used to decide what level of coverage is needed as well as what kind of coverage is necessary.
 Due to medical diagnoses or other life events, employees may seek increasing levels of healthcare, and insurers will want insights into why this is necessary.